FullStackForger/react-jwt-auth/docs/configuration.md

 ### Wrapping individual components

-Alternatively you can just wrap components that require authentication.
+Alternatively you can wrap only components which require authentication.

 ```
 ReactDOM.render(